learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 Notice that the first `then()` is passed a callback function that takes in `response` as an argument.
 This is a [`Response`][response] object, representing what the destination server sent back to us.
-This object has a built in method, `json()`, that converts the _body_ of the response from JSON to a plain old JavaScript object.
+This object has a built-in method, `json()`, that converts the _body_ of the response from JSON to a plain old JavaScript object.
 The result of `json()` is returned and made available in the _second_ `then()`.
 In this example, whatever `response.json()` returns will be